5306 Ballard Ave NW, Seattle, WA 206-403-1148

 Researchers believe EMDR produces a change in neural circuitry that is similar to what happens in REM sleep.
 This helps you reintegrate traumatic memories back into the larger context, helping you make better sense of yourself and life.

-Who can benefit from EMDR therapy?
+Who Can Benefit from EMDR Therapy?

 EMDR therapy is most commonly used to treat post-traumatic stress disorder, yet it has been shown to be effective in treating a range of mental health conditions such as phobias, anxiety, and even depression.
-It can be used with clients of any age, depending on the therapist’s level of training and speciality focus.
+It can be used with clients of any age, depending on the therapist’s level of training and specialty focus.

 EMDR will allow your brain to change its perception of what is threatening and dangerous in the world around you.
 It will allow you to know yourself more deeply, to appreciate your brain’s evolutionary wisdom, and to create more adaptive responses that will serve you and not keep you stuck.